Capterra and Software Advice

 Structure smarter patrols with flexible scheduling, routes, and deployment options

-Plan and assign patrols with precision to ensure full coverage, operational consistency, and compliance.
+Plan and assign patrols with precision.
+Ensure full coverage, operational consistency, and compliance.

-• Place fixed checkpoint verification points to track patrol completion
+• Place fixed checkpoint verification points to confirm patrol completion

-• Schedule patrols by day, time, and set repeats for consistent coverage
+• Schedule patrols by day, time, and frequency for consistent coverage

 • Dynamically allocate or reassign patrols based on risk or availability

-• Allow for spontaneous ad-hoc patrols based on operational needs
+• Allow ad-hoc patrols for spontaneous operational needs

-• Track and confirm completion of patrols in real time
+• Track and confirm patrol completion in real time

 Verify presence, log activity, and take action - all from the frontline.

-Empower teams to record, respond, and escalate issues in real time while staying on the move.
+Give teams the tools to record, respond, and escalate while they're on the move.

-• Verify checkpoint visits securely using contactless NFC tags.
+• Verify checkpoint visits using contactless NFC tags.

 • Enable quick verification with scannable QR codes.